onyekabaever/Machine-Learning-With-Computer-Vision/README.md

-# Project README

-This README summarizes the two notebooks in this project.

-# Summary of Building AI Model1.ipynb

 # **MACHINE LEARNING WITH COMPUTER VISION ASSESSMENT**

 Create a handwriting recognition system which is capable of distinguishing specific handwriting numbers (0-9) from a group of given images and videos captured by scanned handwriting from a given test dataset